troennes/private-secure-windows/README.md

--Level BasicSecurity         Basic security, with no privacy settings added -Level BasicPrivacy          Basic privacy, with no security settings added -Level HighSecurityBitlocker A subset of high security settings: Disk encryption settings -Level HighSecurityCredGuard A subset of high security settings: Virtualization-based security settings -Level HighSecurityComputer  A subset of high security settings: Computer settings -Level HighSecurityDomain    A subset of high security settings: Domain computer settings -Level ExtremePrivacy        [experimental] Privacy settings that degrade security and usability
+-Level BasicSecurity         Basic security, with no privacy settings added -Level BasicPrivacy          Basic privacy, with no security settings added -Level HighSecurityBitlocker A subset of high security settings: Disk encryption settings -Level HighSecurityCredGuard A subset of high security settings: Virtualization-based security -Level HighSecurityComputer  A subset of high security settings: Computer settings -Level HighSecurityDomain    A subset of high security settings: Domain computer settings -Level ExtremePrivacy        [experimental] Privacy settings that degrade security and usability